monicahomescu/Bank-Account-Management/README.md

 # Bank-Account-Management

-John wants to manage his bank account.
-To do this, he needs an application to store all the bank transactions performed on his account during a month.
+Application that stores all the bank transactions performed on an account during a month.
 Each transaction is stored in the application using the following elements: `day` (of the month in which the transaction was made, between 1 and 30 for simplicity), `amount of money` (transferred, positive integer), `type` (`in` - into the account, `out` – from the account), and `description`.
-Write a program that implements the functionalities exemplified below:
+The program implements the functionalities exemplified below:

 **(A) Add transaction**\
 `add <value> <type> <description>`\